Other Names: Gilotrif®

 Warnings and Precautions

-- Changes in your liver function which rarely can lead to liver failure.
-Your liver function will be checked as needed.
+- Changes in your liver function, which can cause liver failure.

-- Severe diarrhea which can lead to dehydration (lack of water in the body from losing too much fluid.)
+- Severe diarrhea which can cause dehydration (lack of water in the body from losing too much fluid) and changes in kidney function

 How to Take Your Medication